UserArham/Google-2015-Edition/README.md

 ---
 ## Builds
-Founds some builds like Google 2011, or 2018 like:
+Found some builds like Google 2011, or 2018 like:

 - Build 0992: Classic Google only with Times New Roman, boring.
 - Build 1002: Lighthouse score of 94 with a logo, but super BORING...